barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 ### Unlock the demo door

 The following script (let's call it `step_2_2.sh`) is using all of the artifacts we gathered in our previous steps.
+Namely, it loads
+* the authentication token, identifying the Application and providing the App User details
+* the UserId and Certificate chain, proving that the user device can be positively identified by a known ephemeral Ed25519 keypair
+* the private key of the Ed25519 keypair, for signing the unlock request and closing the security "loop".

 <details markdown="1">
   <summary><b>Click to expand script</b></summary>